Why do we need a new community right?

 Communities currently have a ‘Right to Bid’ to protect valued local buildings and spaces.
 As part of this, eligible community groups can nominate certain buildings or land as ‘Assets of Community Value’.
 Then if these assets come up to be sold, the sale can be delayed for six months to let the community raise the finance and make a bid themselves.

 But research suggests only 2% of Assets of Community Value become community owned.
-Many lose out to other bids, and six months is often not long enough, so to really unleash the power of community, we're calling for a new Community 'Right to Buy'.
+Many lose out to other bids, and six months is often not long enough, so to really unleash the power of community, we've been calling for a new Community 'Right to Buy'.

 What is the Community Right to Buy?

 A Community ‘Right to Buy’ would replace the current Right to Bid.
 At Locality we’ve been campaigning for this for nearly a decade, including through our cross-sector Localism Commission, our popular Save our Spaces campaign, and our recent Locality Manifesto.
 A new Community Right to Buy would give communities the right of first refusal once important local buildings and spaces with significant community value come up for sale.
-It would:
+If properly implemented, it would:

-- Allow a community organisation or group to purchase any ACV without competition when it comes up for sale, if they can raise the required funds.
+- Allow a community organisation or group to purchase any Asset of Community Value without competition when it comes up for sale, if they can raise the required funds.

 - Stop the asset being sold to anyone else for 12 months (rather than six months), to give local communities the time to raise the necessary funds.
 For this period property and landowners would have to maintain (or improve) the asset’s condition.

-- Widen the range of assets that can be registered as ACVs to include those which have the potential to be used by the community in future – including privately-owned vacant or derelict buildings and land which are currently causing harm to the environmental wellbeing of the community.
+- Widen the range of assets that can be registered as Assets of Community Value to include those which have the potential to be used by the community in future – including privately-owned vacant or derelict buildings and land which are currently causing harm to the environmental wellbeing of the community.

-The government has now committed to introduce a new Community Right to Buy as part of its English Devolution White Paper, which it says will create 'a more robust pathway to community asset ownership' and help to 'revamp high streets'.
+The government has now committed to introduce a new Community Right to Buy as part of its English Devolution and Community Empowerment Bill, which it says will create 'a more robust pathway to community asset ownership' and make 'local ownership of pubs, shops and social hubs easier'.
+They say the new right will also include sporting assets.

 For more information on the new community rights we're calling for go to the We’re Right Here website.
 Our partners Power to Change have set out what the government would need to do to introduce the new Community Right to Buy.